Looking out from Dun Laoghaire pier

 The DART train travels past Killiney in South Dublin

 The only trouble with the Republic's capital is deciding what to leave out.
-Dublin boasts a cracking zoo, the 11th-century Christ Church Cathedral, and a plethora of
+Dublin boasts a outstanding zoo, the 11th-century Christ Church Cathedral, and a plethora of

 literary pubs befitting its status as one of just five Unesco Cities of Literature on the planet.